NewForester/notes-html/md/iframes.md

     <iframe src="URL"></iframe>
 ```

-the `src=` attribute specifies the Interet address of the page to in-line,
+the `src=` attribute specifies the Internet address of the page to in-line,
 which may be a full URL or a [relative file path](file-paths.html).